frk2/CarND-Advanced-Lane-Lines/writeup.md

 - my algo always detects the left line first, and when at zero state accepts any match as the source of truth.
 In case this is wrong, it takes a while for my algo to recover.
 Need to improve on this somehow by adding a concept of how 'sure' we are about our fitted lines and being able to overturn the left fit for a awesome right fit.
 - My parallel testing is very unscientific.
 I wasn't able to lookup any mathematical concept to help with calculating the perpendicular distance between two polynomials - any references are welcome!

+##Challenge Videos
+My algo doesn't work too well on the first challenge video.
+It seems to home onto the line cracks instead of the white lines.
+I have to make it detect white specifically which the pipeline doesn't seem to do.
+It also seems to home onto the shadows.
+Unfortunately Ive run out of time on this project to look deeper into these issues but would love to know how to handle these situations better?